ClaudioVarandas/worldcup-notifications/README.md

 # FIFA World Cup 2018 notifications
-This is a WIP project, developed in a couple of hours, so this is not a best example of best practises, and i did jut for fun :)
+This is a WIP project, developed in a couple of hours in the second day of the World Cup 2018, so this is not a best example of PHP Code or best practises, my goal its to have something functional and i did jut for fun :)

 I used the Laravel Zero project to write some commands to fetch World Cup matches data and announces some events to notifications channels (Slack).